fssa-batch3/gopikannan.saravanan__web_project/README.md

   - Expected Result:
     - The user is redirected to the user profile page.

+### View Profile details

+- Scenario 1: Successfully profile details shown to the user
+  - Steps:
+    1. After the User login.
+    2. Navigate to the Home page.
+    3. Click the "profile" button in the nav.
+    4. Navigate to the profile page.
+    5. User can view and edit their profile details here.
+  - Expected Result:
+    - The user's account details are shown in the profile page.

 ### Edit Profile details

 - Scenario 1: Successfully edit account details